28-Point eCommerce SEO Checklist To Attract Relevant Traffic

-22. other social media listings including Facebook, linkedIn, instagram and pinterest
+25. other social media listings

 It helps strengthen a Brand’s Social Signals, and allows the Business to earn free traffic and backlinks from the platforms.

-Submission of your web store to these directories can get the link juices flowing in the favour of your web store.
 Search engines consider NAP – Name, Address and Phone Number – mentions of your web store as a trust signal.

 - LinkedIn Business Listing